GenesisFR/HowToBecomeGoodAtShooters/README.md

 - no weak point

 #### Controller
-- utilizes an RC car equipped that will rush towards their target and attempt to cut them apart with its spinning saws
+- controls an RC car that will rush towards their target and attempt to cut them apart with its spinning saws
 - when hit, its target will suffer constant heavy damage and bleed
 - the RC car is heavily armored on the front and sides but has a weak spot on the rear
+- destroying the RC car causes him to revert to conventional weapons
-- it can be avoided with a dodge roll, which exposes its weak backside, and the saws can be destroyed, rendering the RC useless
+- it can be avoided with a dodge roll (which exposes its weak backside) and the saws can be destroyed, rendering the RC useless
 - dodging also can make the car get stuck on a wall for a few seconds, making it immobile

 #### Heavy Weapons